CHAPTER ONE-HUNDRED AND TWENTY-FIVE: REAL GIRL

 “Is this some new game you two have going on?
 Who can be the most formal or most weird?” he added the last softly.

 He realized that Gehenna had dampened down her link with him since last night.
 But that was usual when she was working on one of her forms and wanted to surprise him.
 Plus, she understood–unlike the Osiris–that he enjoyed his privacy with Khoth.
-Yet this was strange for her even for her.
+Yet this was strange even for her.

 This has nothing to do with me.
 I will have you remember that when you see her, the Osiris said.